phrase/slimkeyfy/README.md

 - adding / generalizing Regular Expressions for better hit rate
 - a dry run option where you can see what will happen if you convert.
 - Options/flags (no_backup_creation, dry_run)
-- whitespace handling is currently very simple (fills translations with whitespaces)

 Issues
 -